GDSC-KIIT/DSCKIIT-APP/README.md

 # dsckiit_app

 An app, made by DSCKIIT, for DSCKIIT.
-(To be made for the public in the latter iterations)
+(To be made for the public in the later iterations)

 # Features:
   * Authentication for members along with their domains